in-droid/PR21INRAKT/README.md

 ## Beta distributions

-We display the average bitterness and alcohol levels of each beer using the beta distribution.
+Average bitterness and alcohol levels of each beer can be modeled using the beta distribution.
 For the bitterness we get a distribution which tells us that the majority of the beers are not that bitter.
 And the average alcohol level of all beers is 0.06.